The handwarming story of how Bernie Sanders got his inauguration mittens

 She also has a tangential connection to him: The senator’s daughter-in-law Liza Driscoll was the director of the preschool that Ellis’s daughter attended.
 Though Ellis never met him, “when he lost the bid for the Democratic nominations in 2016, I was really heartbroken for him because I felt like he probably wouldn’t run again.”

 “I thought, ‘I’d like to make him a pair of mittens.’
 And I did,” she said.
 “I totally remember the night I did it.
-I was thinking to myself, “Is this crazy?
+I was thinking to myself, ‘Is this crazy?
 I don’t even know this guy.’
 But I wanted to make them for him, so I did.”

 So she sent them to the senator and thought that was the end of it.